 Once you have a rough plan in place, consider meeting with a financial advisor for help developing a detailed strategy to fund a long retirement.
 Together, you’ll determine how much you need to save, how to invest and when you can retire.

 An advisor also can help you assess your life insurance needs, including estate strategies and long-term care insurance.
-You’ll want to ensure you have enough money in retirement to cover health care costs, which are rising at 5.75% a year1—nearly three times the current rate of inflation2.
+You’ll want to ensure you have enough money in retirement to cover health care costs.

 Keep the conversation going